AlexanderLindholt/PacketPlus/README.md

 <br>

-When using the library, most things are identical to the original, but there is a key difference in Packet definitions:<br>
+When using the library, most things are identical to the original, but there is a key difference in Packet definitions:
 You don't have to provide names for your packets, and it is instead required to have a shared packets module.

 ## ❌ Packet:
-With shared module:
+Use a shared module:
 ```lua
 local Packet = require(path.to.Packet)